stephenslab/multiseq/README.md

 ### Visualizing input and output in the UCSC Genome Browser

-With function samplesheetToTrackHub you can create a Track Hub and you can visualize it in the UCSC Genome Browser.
+With function samplesheetToTrackHub you can create a Track Hub and visualize it in the UCSC Genome Browser.

     hub_name="testMultiseq/sim"
     samplesheetToTrackHub(samplesheet,hub_name)